Abdelrahman Mohamed (handballer)

 Abdelrahman Mohamed Homayed (born 15 January 2000) is an Egyptian male handball player.
-He is 195 cm tall and weighs around 95kg.
+He is 195 cm tall and weighs around 95 kg.
 He is a member of the Al Ahly SC.
 He was a part of the Egyptian National team that won the 2019 Men's Youth World Handball Championship.
 He also played at 2019 Men's Junior World Handball Championship, where the team stood at 3rd position.
 He won the best goalkeeper in the world trophy at the 2019 Handball World Youth Championship.